usama-baloch/usama-baloch/README.md

 ## About Me:

-I'm Usama Baloch, a Undergraduate Student at Fast University and currently a 1x Kaggle Master and 1x Kaggle Expert (Notebooks & Discussion).
+I'm Usama Baloch, an Undergraduate Student at Fast University and currently a Kaggle Master, Interested in the field of Machine Learning, Deep Learning and Data Science.

 ## Kaggle Profile:
 [Kaggle](https://www.kaggle.com/usamabalochhh)